 It is preferred to consider the recommendation values from other nodes to fulfill the requirement of calculating indirect trust.
 Yan Lindsay Sun, Wei Yu, Zhu Han, and K.J.
 Ray Liu have proposed an information theoretic framework as a solution.
 According to them, trust is a “measure of uncertainty with its value represented by entropy” [2].

 This is a better approach than the 1.2.2 solution to detect misbehaviors of nodes because it defines a combination of two trust models named ‘entropy-based model’ and ‘probability-based model’.
-Under the entropy-based model, they have come up with an equation to calculate TABC which is the same as the indirect trust between node A and C.
+Under the entropy-based model, they have introduced an equation to calculate TABC which is the same as the indirect trust between node A and C.

 RAB is the recommendation value from node A to B and TBC is the trust value from node B to C. Probability-based model will calculate the multipath trust propagation and concatenation using probability equations.
 Probability values for the trust relationship can be converted into trust values using entropy-based equations.
 In order to calculate indirect trust, it is required to request recommendations from other nodes.
-A new control packet has introduced as TRR (Trust Recommendation Request) to get the trust value of a particular node by requesting from the other neighbor nodes.
+A new control packet has been introduced as TRR (Trust Recommendation Request) to get the trust value of a particular node by requesting from the other neighbor nodes.

 TABC = RABTBC

 According to the Figure 1.1, if node A wants to know the indirect trust value of node C, node A can send a TRR message to node B by requesting for the trust value of node C. That trust value is only available in node B’s trust table.
 Finally, TABC can be evaluated as in the above equation.
-Based on that trust value they are attempting to detect malicious nodes.
+Based on that trust value, their attempt is to detect malicious nodes.

 One drawback of this solution is that malicious nodes can collaboratively provide wrong recommendations for other nodes.
-Therefore, a mechanism should be required to detect collaborative malicious nodes.
-By analyzing this past history of network node interactions, we came up with a solution to categorizing nodes into levels based on the global trust which can be utilized to identify the malicious nodes.
+Therefore, a mechanism is required to detect collaborative malicious nodes.
+By analyzing this history of network node interactions, we provided a solution to categorize nodes into levels based on the global trust which can be utilized to identify the malicious nodes.
 Network nodes can be trustworthy, partially trustworthy, selfish, pure malicious or collaborative malicious nodes.

 Different ways to achieve trust in MANET [3]